 GNU Make

 GCC will not compile with many standard make variants.
-It uses features specific to the GNU version of make and since EDoc++ must compile a modified version of GCC it also requires GNU make to build it successfully.
+It uses features specific to the GNU version of make and since EDoc++ must compile a modified version of GCC which requires GNU make to build it successfully.

 Note: On some systems GNU make is invoked with the command: "gmake"